themanfred/mh-c2c-research/README.md

 ## Overview

-This repository contains the complete research implementation and evaluation of **Multi-Agent Critique-to-Consensus (MH-C2C)** methods for enhancing Large Language Model reasoning capabilities.
+This repository contains the complete research implementation and evaluation of **Multi-Agent Metropolis-Hastings Critique-to-Consensus (MH-C2C)** methods for enhancing Large Language Model reasoning capabilities.
 Our approach demonstrates **15% performance improvement** over traditional prompting techniques on complex reasoning tasks.
+We introduce Critique-to-Consensus (C2C), a prompting frame- work designed to simulate emergent reasoning through adversarial it- eration.
+Informally we also created a promting techinque called  Roast-to-Refine (R2R), this method en- ables multiple reasoning paths to critique (roast) themselves and one another, evolving through iterative refinement toward a superior solution.
+By incorporating both self-assessment and peer review into a prompting loop, C2C mimics debate, peer feedback, and design thinking, foster- ing robust idea evolution.
+We demonstrate the advantages of C2C over traditional frameworks such as Tree-of-Thought [4], Debate Models [2], Constitutional AI [1], and Reflection-based prompting [3].
+Our exper- iments show that C2C not only improves output quality but also en- courages transparency, convergence, and robustness in language model reasoning.

 ## 🔥 Key Highlights